DrewClosner/odin-recipes/README.md

+# Project: Odin-Recipes

+Odin Recipes is a simple website that simply lists three different recipes and includes a photo, description, ingredients, and directions.

-This is the first project made from theodinproject.com
+This is the first project of the curriculum made from [The Odin Project](https://www.theodinproject.com) for HTML Foundations.

-The only language used is HTML with some basic concepts that include:
-- Headers (h1, h2, h3, etc)
+##
+**Built with:**
-- Paragraphs (p)
+- HTML
+##
+**Concepts learned:**
+- Basics of GIT (Adding a repository, commiting, pushing)
+- Basics of terminal (Nagivation, creating / deleting files and directories)

+##### Basic HTML:
+- Text (Headers and paragraphs)
-- Images with alt text (img)
+- Images (With additional properties such as alt and width)
-- Links to other pages (index.html to taco-pie.html, etc)
+- Hyperlinks (Linking to  external and internal web pages)
-- Unordered and ordered lists (ul / ol)
+- Lists (Unordered and ordered)

-There are a few other concepts learned to create this such as:
-- Learning to use the terminal (navigation, making folders, etc)
-- Learning how to use GIT (How to push, how to name, etc)